Home

 A culture of diversity and inclusion

-While for decades discrimination and disparities in pay and opportunities faced by women and minority groups has been apparent, in recent years the push towards building a more diverse and inclusive workplace has finally gained traction.
+While for decades discrimination and disparities in pay and opportunities faced by women and minority groups have been apparent, in recent years the push towards building a more diverse and inclusive workplace has finally gained traction.

 There are a number of reasons for this, one very important one being that having greater diversity in the workplace is not only the right thing to do, it also significantly impacts a company’s bottom line.
 In fact, according to a report by McKinsey, companies in the top quartile for racial and gender diversity are respectively 35% and 15% more likely to have financial returns above their national industry medians.
-And that’s not all.
-Studies show that greater diversity and inclusion helps companies:

-Attract more talent.
+• Attract more talent.
 According to a study from Glassdoor, 67% of job seekers say that a diverse workforce is important when considering job offers.

-Solve problems faster.
+• Solve problems faster.
 Harvard Business Review found that diverse teams are able to solve problems faster than a group of cognitively similar people.

-Improve decision making.
+• Improve decision making.
 A white paper from online decision-making platform Cloverpop found a direct link between diversity and decision making, with researchers finding that diverse teams making decisions outperformed individual decision-makers by 87%.

 Despite these advantages, the numbers aren’t reflective of the diversity within our society.
-Looking at data from tech corporations, little has changed in the six years since companies like Facebook, Microsoft and Twitter began publishing diversity reports.
-While women have seen a slight increase in representation, black employees have seen little increase in their representation in the tech industry.
+Looking at data from tech corporations, little has changed in the six years since companies like Facebook, Microsoft, and Twitter began publishing diversity reports.
+While women have seen a slight increase in representation, Black employees have seen little increase in their representation in the tech industry.
 And despite this slight increase, women leadership still suffers, as they represent 45% of the S&P 500 workforce, yet only 4% of CEOs are female.

 The key here clearly isn’t just to focus on hiring more diverse talent.
 Instead, creating an inclusive corporate culture is essential to fostering a truly diverse workforce.
-Andres Tapia, author of The Inclusion Paradox, offers a simple way to understand the nuances between these two words.
+Andres Tapia, author of The Inclusion Paradox, offers a simple way to understand the nuances between these two words:

 “Diversity is the mix.
 Inclusion is making the mix work.”

-So diversity is having a range of approaches, styles, cultures and backgrounds within your organization, whereas inclusivity is ensuring that these differences are valued by providing an open environment in which everyone is given equal access to growth opportunities and decision-making roles that will enable them to reach their full potential.
+So diversity is having a range of approaches, styles, cultures, and backgrounds within your organization, whereas inclusivity is ensuring that these differences are valued by providing an open environment in which everyone is given equal access to growth opportunities and decision-making roles that will enable them to reach their full potential.
 This means that while diversity is something that can be measured, inclusivity requires direct action.

 A culture of agility

-In our fast moving digital world, lean and agile startups have greatly benefited from being able to quickly adapt to sudden market changes, disruptive technology and fast changing business priorities.
+In our fast-moving digital world, lean and agile startups have greatly benefited from being able to quickly adapt to sudden market changes, disruptive technology, and fast-changing business priorities.
 Now larger corporates are learning from their more nimble younger siblings by embracing agile leadership.

 In fact, a study by McKinsey found that companies which have introduced agile management strategies were better prepared to respond quickly to the sudden changes brought on by Covid.
 And it’s likely that these organizations will come out on top in the uncertainty of the ‘new normal.’